rackspace/runway/docs/source/additional_functionality.rst

     class DeployToAWS(RunwayModule):
-        """Anisble Runway Module."""
+        """Ansible Runway Module."""

         def plan(self):
             """Skip plan"""
-            LOGGER.info('plan not currently supported for Anisble')
+            LOGGER.info('plan not currently supported for Ansible')
             pass

         def deploy(self):
-            """Run anisble-playbook."""
+            """Run ansible-playbook."""
-            if not which('anisble-playbook'):
+            if not which('ansible-playbook'):
-                LOGGER.error('"anisble-playbook" not found in path or is not ' 'executable; please ensure it is installed'
+                LOGGER.error('"ansible-playbook" not found in path or is not ' 'executable; please ensure it is installed'
                              'correctly.')
                 sys.exit(1)